apache/cordova-cli/doc/readme.md

         # Create a cordova project
         cordova create myApp com.myCompany.myApp myApp
         cd myApp
-        # Add camera plugin to the project and remember that in config.xml
+        # Add camera plugin to the project and remember that in config.xml & package.json
-        cordova plugin add cordova-plugin-camera --save
+        cordova plugin add cordova-plugin-camera
         # Add camera plugin to the project and remember that in config.xml.
 Use npm install to fetch.
         cordova plugin add cordova-plugin-camera --save --fetch
-        # Add android platform to the project and remember that in config.xml
+        # Add android platform to the project and remember that in config.xml & package.json.
-        cordova platform add android --save
+        cordova platform add android
         # Add android platform to the project and remember that in config.xml.
 Use npm install to fetch.
         cordova platform add android --save --fetch
         # Check to see if your system is configured for building android platform.